w3c/webextensions/proposals/public-suffix.md

   // INTERFACES

-  // Options that may be passed to the API's methods to control their behaviour. interface RegistrableDomainOptions {
+  // Options that may be passed to the API method to control its behaviour. interface RegistrableDomainOptions {
-    // If true, each resulting registrable domain should be encoded as Unicode.
+    // If true, the resulting registrable domain should be encoded as Unicode.
     // Default = false (Punycode)
     unicode?: boolean,
+    // If true, an IP address is a registrable domain.
+    // Default = false
+    allowIP?: boolean,
+    // If true, a known eTLD is a registrable domain.
+    // Default = false
+    allowPlainSuffix?: boolean,
-    // If false, IP addresses and hostnames lacking a known eTLD are
+    // If true, a hostname that lacks a known eTLD is a registrable domain.
-    // treated as having registrable domains.
-    // Default = true
+    // Default = false
-    strict?: boolean,
+    allowUnknownSuffix?: boolean,
   }

-  // Object containing the result of calculating the registrable domain of one of
-  // the hostnames in the input list. interface RegistrableDomainResult {
-    // A string, either "fulfilled" or "rejected", indicating the eventual state of the promise.
-    status: string,
-    // Only present if status is "fulfilled".
-The resulting registrable domain. value?: string | null,
-    // Only present if status is "rejected".
-The reason that the promise was rejected with. reason?: string,
 }

-  // Object containing the result of parsing a hostname. interface ParseResult {
-    // The value obtained from the hostname.
-    value: string | null,
-    // The kind of value obtained, which must be one of the following:
-    //   RegistrableDomain
-    //   PublicSuffix
-    //   IPAddress
-    //   Unknown
-    //   Invalid
-    kind: string,
-  }
-}
 ```

 ### Behaviours

-#### 1. PSL Sections
+#### 1. PSL Algorithm

+The major browsers currently have their own implementations of the PSL-handling logic,
+and attempts to standardise the various implementations across browsers have thus-far been unsuccessful.
+A possible [PSL algorithm](https://github.com/publicsuffix/list/wiki/Format#formal-algorithm)
+is available, but this may not be authoritative.
+Therefore it is proposed
+that the browsers should follow their existing PSL-handling logic when implementing
+this proposal's API.
+Key features of the algorithm are highlighted here
+for informational purposes.

+##### 1.1 PSL Sections

 Lookups of the PSL dataset should **include** all eTLDs from both PSL sections,
 i.e. both ICANN-section and Private-section eTLDs.

-#### 2. Multiple eTLDs per Domain
+##### 1.2 Multiple eTLDs per Domain

 Lookups of the PSL dataset should always select the **longest** matching eTLD
 when determining the registrable domain.

-##### Example
+###### Example

 `domain` = foo.bar.lib.de.us